Create a single directory

 uptime

-Show how long the system has been running, number of users, load averages.
+Show how long the system has been running, number of users, and load averages.

 uname